GaryHostt/Oracle_Integration/README.md

   - [Best video for installing an agent](https://www.youtube.com/watch?v=nYmOgX95wd4)

       ---> The agent is required to integrate with systems not accessible from the internet.
-You only need an egress rule allowing communication over port 22.
-The agent ensures your on-premises systems can live in harmony with the cloud.
+Agent does not listen on any ports and communicates outbound on port 443.
+The network must allow egress to OIC instance port 443.The agent ensures your on-premises systems can live in harmony with the cloud.
 If you are having issues, [check this page for solutions](https://docs.oracle.com/en/cloud/paas/integration-cloud/integrations-user/troubleshooting-premises-connectivity-agent-issues.html); ex: when configuring - do not use an IDCS federated account!

 [Oracle Learning - Integration videos](https://www.youtube.com/user/OracleLearning/search?query=integration)